An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Plinking

-• Description: Informal target shooting at non-specific targets.
+• What is it?
+Informal target shooting at non-specific targets.

 • Goal / Objective: Casual shooting for fun and practice.